-Hassan Rouhani was elected president of Iran in late June 2013, running as a pro-reform candidate with close ties to the conservative establishment.
+Hassan Rouhani was president of Iran from 2013-2021.
+He was elected president of Iran in late June 2013, running as a pro-reform candidate with close ties to the conservative establishment.
 He won more than 50% of the vote, garnering more votes than all five of the other conservative candidates put together.
-The next presidential elections will be held in the summer of 2017.

 He was born in 1948 and began his political career in the 1960s by following the eventual founder of the Islamic Republic of Iran, Ayatollah Ruhollah Khomeini.
 Rouhani’s public support for Khomeini forced him to flee Iran in 1977.